dsaidgovsg/folium-override-server/README.md

 ## What does this do

-This webservice allows any generate `folium` map done via `._repr_html_()` to have all its external resource URLs replaced with custom URLs, so that the HTML file is transformed to point to custom hosts to load all its external resources.
+This webservice allows any generate `folium` map done via `.save()` and `._repr_html_()` to have all its external resource URLs replaced with custom URLs, so that the HTML file is transformed to point to custom hosts to load all its external resources.
 This is useful for hosting and showing maps within non-Internet zone for example.

 These URLs to be replaced are split into two sets: